-Speedstack can export stackup images in JPEG, BMP and TIFF file formats.
+Speedstack can export stackup images in JPEG, BMP, TIFF and PNG file formats.
 Select from 2D or 3D displays.

-The Low Quality - High Quality slider specifies JPG quality.

-Choose the Flex-Rigid Overview (if appropriate) to display the master stack and associated sub-stacks or Current Stack Shown in Editor.
+Use the Low Quality - High Quality slider to specify JPG quality.
+Choose the Flex-Rigid Overview (All Stacks) to display the master stack and associated sub-stacks or just the Current Stack Shown in Editor.
 Specify the destination folder and file name and save.